andrewapj/Build/macos-build/README.md

 6. Generate an ssh key if required. ```ssh-keygen -t rsa -b 4096 -C "your_email@example.com"```
 7. Activate the idea.sh script within Jetbrains Toolbox, set the location to /usr/local/bin
 8. Install the following IntelliJ plugins.
 CheckStyle-IDEA, Lombok, Maven Helper.
+9. Install Android Studio from the Jetbrains Toolbox.
+10. Run ```flutter doctor``` and follow the instructions to complete the installation.
+Further information can be found [here](https://flutter.dev/docs/get-started/install/macos)